The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/local-environment-setup-mac.md

 4. Open the file and add `console.log("Hello World!")`
 5. Save the file by pressing `⌘S` or by going to File > Save.
 6. Run the command `node index.js` and see the message!

-## Configure your Github using the Terminal

-1. Follow these instructions to [set up Github in your terminal](./github-setup.md).

-**If everything has worked as expected, reach out to an instructor for a final validation!!**